abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/instance.md

 * VM 1 → Used for DevStack deployment (single NIC setup)
 * VM 2 → Used for Kolla-Ansible deployment (advanced setup)

+{{% notice Note %}}Two separate VMs are recommended because running DevStack and Kolla-Ansible on the same machine can lead to service and port conflicts during deployment.{{% /notice %}}

 Both virtual machines should be created using the steps described above.

 ## What's next